docsforadobe/after-effects-scripting-guide/docs/items/item.rst

 **Description**

-Deletes this item from the project and from the Project panel.
+Deletes this item from the project and the Project panel.
 If the item is a FolderItem, all the items contained in the folder are also removed from the project.
-No files or folders are removed from disk.
+No files or folders are removed from the disk.

 **Parameters**